Staying in sync with the upstream repository

 Open up your forked repository in GitKraken and checkout the

-branch of your fork. -
+mainbranch of your fork. -

 Repeat the attempt to sync your changes with the upstream branch.
 To do this, right-click on the remote

-and selectmerge AlexsLemonade/main into main
+mainfromAlexsLemonade/OpenScPCA-analysisand selectmerge AlexsLemonade/main into main.

 A banner will pop up indicating that there is a merge conflict.
 Any files that contain conflicts will be listed on the right-hand side under

-Conflicted files
+Conflicted files.

-.Once you have resolved the conflicts and committed the changes, your
+Once you have resolved the conflicts and committed the changes, your

-.We also suggest pushing these changes to GitHub, to ensure that both the local and remote copy of your fork's
+mainbranch will now be in sync with the upstreammainbranch ofAlexsLemonade/OpenScPCA-analysis.We also suggest pushing these changes to GitHub, to ensure that both the local and remote copy of your fork's

-branch are in sync withAlexsLemonade/OpenScPCA-analysis:main
+mainbranch are in sync withAlexsLemonade/OpenScPCA-analysis:main.